kristinallarsen/cloud-ear/_posts/2025-07-01-georeferencing-IIIF-to-leaflet-tutorial.md

 </head>

 ```
-Continue building the page:
+### Continue building the page
 - Add html for your webmap, following this tutorial from "Preparing the Page" through "Setting up the Map" (you can ignore everything after "Markers, circles, and polygons" for now).
    - [Quick Start guide tutorial for creating a Leaflet webmap](https://leafletjs.com/examples/quick-start/)
 - Define a second layer for your Allmaps xyz tile, replacing URL with the link you copied in Step 5 above
-- OR just copy my code, in which I defined the map container, an Open Street Map layer, and the Allmaps layer with const declarations and then called both layers into the map (again, replace my link with yours, and replace the center point per the comment):
+- OR just copy my code, in which I defined the map container, an Open Street Map layer, and the Allmaps layer with const declarations and then called both layers into the map (again, replace my Allmaps link with yours, and replace the center point per the comment)

 ```
 <body>